liqotech/liqo/docs/usage/namespace-offloading.md

 ### Namespace mapping strategy

+When a namespace is offloaded, Liqo needs to create a *twin* namespace on the clusters where the namespaces is extended.
 The *namespace mapping strategy* defines the naming strategy used to create the remote namespaces, and can be configured through the `--namespace-mapping-strategy` flag.
 The accepted values are:

-* **DefaultName** (default): to **prevent conflicts** on the target cluster, remote namespace names are generated as the concatenation of the local namespace name, the cluster name of the local cluster and a unique identifier (e.g., *foo* could be mapped to *foo-lively-voice-dd8531*).
+* **DefaultName** (default): to **prevent conflicts** on the target cluster, remote namespace names are generated as the concatenation of the local namespace name and the cluster name of the local cluster (e.g., `foo` could be mapped to `foo-name-of-the-local-cluster`).
 * **EnforceSameName**: remote namespaces are named after the local cluster's namespace.
-This approach ensures **naming transparency**, which is required by certain applications, as well as guarantees that **cross-namespace DNS queries** referring to reflected services work out of the box (i.e., without adapting the target namespace name).
+This approach ensures **naming transparency**, which is required by certain applications (e.g., Istio), as well as guarantees that **cross-namespace DNS queries** referring to reflected services work out of the box (i.e., without adapting the target namespace name).
-Yet, it can lead to **conflicts** in case a namespace with the same name already exists inside the selected remote clusters, ultimately causing the remote namespace creation request to be rejected.
+However, it can lead to **conflicts** in case a namespace with the same name already exists inside the selected remote clusters, ultimately causing the remote namespace creation request to be rejected.
 * **SelectedName**: you can specify the name of the remote namespace through the `--remote-namespace-name` flag.
 This flag is ignored in case the *namespace mapping strategy* is set to *DefaultName* or *EnforceSameName*.

+More details and examples can be found in the following sections.

 ```{admonition} Note
 Once configured for a given namespace, the *namespace mapping strategy* is **immutable**, and any modification is prevented by a dedicated Liqo webhook.